bfosso/SDATA_bio_Desc/README.md

         * [Scaffolds taxonomic classification](#scaffolds-taxonomic-classification)
 -------------
 ## Rationale
-In this repository are described all the bioinformatic steps discussed in [Passaro et al 2019](https://www.nature.com/articles/s41598-019-56240-1).
+This repository provides all the bioinformatics tools and workflows used to analyse the data in [Passaro et al 2019](https://www.nature.com/articles/s41598-019-56240-1).
-The study was focused on the metagenomic investigation of tumors samples in order to identify putative oncoviruses in immunosuppressed patients.
-Consistently with the major findings of several recent papers no new human tumorigenic viruses were identified.
+The aim of the study was to perform  investigation of tumors samples by metagenomics analyses in order to identify putative oncoviruses in immunosuppressed patients.
+Consistently with the major findings of several recent papers no novel human tumorigenic viruses could be identified.
-In particular, the 13 biological samples used in this study were tumors ablated for therapeutic purposes from 12 patients (*Table 1*).
+The 13 biological samples used in this study were tumors ablated for therapeutic purposes from 12 patients (*Table 1*).
 DNA or RNA were extracted and, according to their quality, sequenced by using the **Illumina NestSeq 500** platform and a **Paired-Ends (PE)** layout.
 Only for patients T7 we were able to obtain both high quality DNA and RNA.
-The raw data mentioned in the paper are available in the *SRA* repository under the [**Bioproject PRJNA544407**](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA544407).
+The raw data are available in the *SRA* repository under the [**Bioproject PRJNA544407**](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA544407).

 *Table 1: Sample metadata and SRA data references.*